yosoufe/SelfStudyRobotics/hardware/realsense.md

 sudo udevadm control --reload-rules && udevadm trigger
 ```

-Now you should be able to run everything in jetson without `sudo`.
+Now you should be able to run all realsense examples in jetson without `sudo`.

 ### Source:
 - https://github.com/jetsonhacks/installRealSenseSDK